Skip to content

 Chancay Port in Peru.
 Credit: CGTN

 Speaking for the City of London’s financial oligarchy, on Nov.
-14 the Financial Times cited unnamed “analysts and officials” who are concerned that Chancay’s construction and several other Chinese infrastructure investments “represent a ceding of Peruvian sovereignty over the port.”
-When has the Financial Times ever been concerned with sovereignty?
+14, Financial Times cited unnamed “analysts and officials” who are concerned that Chancay’s construction and several other Chinese infrastructure investments “represent a ceding of Peruvian sovereignty over the port.”
+When has Financial Times ever been concerned with sovereignty?
 It dredges up the U.S. Army War College’s anti-China war hawk Evan Ellis warning of “many risks” to Peru, such as Peru “not reaping the benefits of its abundant resources and geographic position, but rather the Chinese getting those benefits.”
 Ellis has never hid his position that the U.S. should control Ibero-America’s resources.